Storm dumps record rain in Northern California, while US Northeast deals with winter storms

 “It’s not going to be a drought buster, but it’s definitely going to help when all this melts,” said Bryan Greenblatt, a National Weather Service meteorologist in Binghamton, New York.

 Heavy snow fell in northeastern Pennsylvania, including the Pocono Mountains, prompting a raft of school closures.
 Higher elevations reported up to 17 inches (43 centimeters), with lesser accumulations in valley cities like Scranton and Wilkes-Barre.
-More than 85,000 customers in 10 counties lost power, and the state transportation department imposed speed restrictions on some highways.
+Less than 80,000 customers in 10 counties lost power, and the state transportation department imposed speed restrictions on some highways.

+Parts of West Virginia also experienced their first significant snowfall of the season Friday and overnight Saturday, with up to 10 inches (25.4 centimeters) accumulating in the higher elevations of the Allegheny Mountains.
+Some areas were under a blizzard warning as gusty winds made travel conditions dangerous.

+The precipitation helped put a dent in the state’s worst drought in at least two decades.
+It also was a boost for West Virginia ski resorts preparing to open their slopes in the weeks ahead.

 Rodriguez reported from San Francisco.
-Associated Press writers Hallie Golden in Seattle, Janie Har in San Francisco, Manuel Valdes in Issaquah, Washington, Sarah Brumfield in Washington, D.C., Michael Rubinkam in Pennsylvania and John Raby in West Virginia contributed.
+Associated Press writers Hallie Golden in Seattle, Janie Har in San Francisco, Manuel Valdes in Issaquah, Washington, Sarah Brumfield in Washington, D.C., Michael Rubinkam in Pennsylvania, John Raby in West Virginia and Lea Skene in Baltimore contributed.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.